palexand/palexand.github.io/writing.md

   * Problem
   * New idea
   * All the details
-* Do not teach, present to experts
+* Do not teach, present to other experts
-* A running example helps a ton
+* A running example always helps
 * Limit code listings and eliminate anything not explicitly referenced in the paper
 * Analytic papers should clearly motivate and call out theorems, proofs and derivations
 * Experimental papers should clearly call out the experiments executed and results
 * Case Study papers should clearly outline an meaningful example

 ### Examples: